Waxweasle/Rightmove-Property-Finder/README.md

 ## Prerequisites
 1. Python 3.0+
-2. A rightmove link of desired search conditions to supply to Selenium.
+2. A rightmove link of desired search conditions to supply to Selenium
-3. A Google form for data collection
+3. A Google account and Google sheet for API interaction

 ## Usage
 The program allows the user to collect a selection of listings from Rightmove that are set by the users set qualities/ parameters.
 Once the parameters are set, Selenium connects to Rightmove and pulls property listing info (address, cost and a link to the individual property ) and then uses Google Forms to submit and save the search results for the user for later access.
 If desired, the program can be automated and includes a function to email the user an alert that new properties have been added.